 □ What is the extent of your own cash involvement in the business?

 □ Has any franchised business of yours ever failed?
-Beware "hidden failures".
-They may not count an ailing franchise that was sold just prior to going into liquidation, or was bought back by the franchisor and resold.
+Covid-19 affected some types of business more than others, so closures may reflect individual franchisees’ financial resilience rather than a franchise-wide issue.
+Discuss this with your accountant.
+Also, beware "hidden failures" where an ailing franchise was sold just prior to going into liquidation, or was bought back by the franchisor and resold.

 □ What mistakes have you made and learned from?

 □ Are you a member of the Franchise Association of New Zealand?
 If not, there is no requirement that the franchisor must provide a disclosure document, offer a seven-day ‘cooling-off’ period or include mediation provisions in the franchise agreement.
 Most franchise systems are not FANZ members but good franchisors will often have similar arrangements.